Debt Relief Order

-An IVA will generally last for five years – but with everyone’s circumstances being different, the length of an IVA can differ on a case by case basis.
+An IVA will generally last for five years.
+However, with everyone’s circumstances being different, the length of this agreement can differ on a case-by-case basis.

-Generally speaking, an IVA will last for around five years.
-This allows the creditors to recuperate as much as possible owed to them, yet repayments are typically small enough to allow the debtor to keep enough of their wages.
+As mentioned earlier, an IVA will typically last for around five years.
+This allows the creditors to recuperate as much as possible owed to them, yet repayments are often small enough to allow the debtor to keep enough of their wages.
 Once the IVA comes to an end, any remaining debts are usually written off.

-This time frame also differs depending on your repayment schedule.
-If you have regularly missed agreed payments or reduced the amount you pay each month, your IVA plan is going to last longer.
+Finally, your IVA may last longer if you have regularly missed agreed payments or reduced the amount you pay each month.

 The length of an IVA can sometimes put people off.
 However, considering debts are written off at the end of it and it’s a solution which takes your situation into account, many find it the best way to deal with their debts.